|Nutritional Guidelines (per serving)|

 In a cocktail shaker filled with ice cubes, pour the cream, white crème de cacao, and Galliano.

 - Crème de cacao is a sweet chocolate-flavored liqueur that comes in two varieties: dark (brown) and white (clear).
-While they generally taste the same and you can use either, the liqueurs' colors will change the look of the drink.
+While they generally taste the same (and can be used interchangeably), the liqueurs' colors will alter the look of the drink.
 In order to keep your Cadillac "golden," go with the white option so the brown doesn't compete with Galliano's yellow color.

-- With any cream-based cocktail, make sure your dairy products are fresh.
+- As with any cream-based cocktail, make sure your dairy products are fresh.
 Check the expiration date and give it a sniff test.
 If it smells off, it will ruin the drink and waste your liqueur.